DJI Action Cameras vs GoPro

 GoPro wins

-GoPro's superior durability, waterproofing, and extensive ecosystem justify its premium price for most users, while DJI action cameras win on stabilization and value if budget is the primary concern.
+GoPro's superior durability, faster processing, and established ecosystem justify its premium price for serious action sports; DJI wins on value and stabilization alone, but GoPro is the safer, more versatile all-rounder.

 DJI Action Cameras